zhenyu-siama/npmcache-exe/README.md

 ## Further optimization?

 I guess only the "entry point" files of the @angular/cli, applicationinsights-js, angular2-busy modules really need the hard links.
 But to acchieve that, the configuration would be super complex.
-That would not really worth doing.
+That would not be really worth doing.

 ## Summary: